healsdata/ai-training-opt-out/README.md

 * **OpenAI** (Includes ChaGPT and DALL·E): You can opt-out of having your input and output to their services used to train by emailing your organization ID to [support@openai.com](mailto:support@openai.com). *Note: This doesn't include any data they scraped to train their model.*
 * **StabilityAI**: Stable Diffusion 3 will honor opt-out requests on [haveibeentrained.com](https://haveibeentrained.com/).
 * **AWS**: "AWS may be using your data to train its AI models, and you may have unwittingly consented to it.
 Prepare to jump through a series of complex hoops to stop it." -- [How to Stop Feeding AWS’s AI With Your Data](https://www.lastweekinaws.com/blog/How-to-Stop-Feeding-AWSs-AI-With-Your-Data/)
+* **Substack** "If you do NOT want your publication to be used to train AI, open your publication, go to Settings > Publication details and switch it on."

 # References